vbotka/ansible-collection-freebsd/docs/source/ug_inventory_iocage_aliases.rst

    * Ansible test `ansible.utils.resolvable`_ – Test if an IP or name can be resolved.
    * `Connection methods and details`_

-As root at the iocage host, stop and destroy all jails
+Optionally, as root at the iocage host, stop and destroy all jails

 .. code-block:: console
    :emphasize-lines: 1